Habenaliy/alx-system_engineering-devops/0x00-shell_basics/README.md

 rm -r /tmp/my_first_directory
-cd - to go back to the previous working directory ls -la . .. /boot to list files current workin directry, parent working directory ,and boot
+cd - to go back to the previous working directory ls -la . .. /boot to list files current workin directry, parent working directory ,and boot file /tmp/iamafile to display the filetype of iamafile